I love you, but you know my situation.

 I want to change, but I think it’s too late.

-I really like you but I’m still coming to term with my separation.
+Look, I really like you, but I’m still coming to term with my separation.

-I know a few people who say “It’s what comes after the but that counts” (woolly hat tip to BR reader Grace included) and if you remember this, it will keep you out of a lot of trouble and ensure that you’re present enough to be listening to what people say, not just listening to half a sentence and then drifting off into a fluffy fantasy.
+I know a few people who say “It’s what comes after the but that counts” (woolly hat tip to BR reader Grace included).
+Remembering that nugget of advice keeps you out of a lot of trouble.
+It ensures that you’re present enough to listen to what people say, not just listen to half a sentence and then drifting off into a fluffy fantasy.